besn0847/ceph-init/README.md

-This setup will install ceph with 1 MON and 2 OSD on 1 docker.
+This setup will install ceph with 1 MON, 2 OSD & 1 MDS on 1 docker.
-Open vSwitch is required to plum all the nodes together (needed for multi docker environment - to be done later).
+Open vSwitch is required to plumb all the nodes together (needed for multi-docker environment - see part II of this post - not available for now).

 ##Pre-requisites